Chapter 8. Technology Previews

-As a Technology Preview, Pacemaker now supports the
+As a Technology Preview, Pacemaker now provides the

 fence_heuristics_ping agent.
 This agent aims to open a class of experimental fence agents that do no actual fencing by themselves but instead exploit the behavior of fencing levels in a new way.

 If the heuristics agent is configured on the same fencing level as the fence agent that does the actual fencing but is configured before that agent in sequence, fencing issues an